A brief sampling of the ideas in my forthcoming book, Civilization Reboot.…

-For example, suppose you’re trying to reach a goal at your job, but a coworker keeps undermining your efforts.
-You may not be able to reach your goal until you find a way to get your co-worker to stop whatever he or she is doing.
-In other words, you have a meta-problem that you have to solve before you’ll be able to reach your goal.
+To understand the true nature of our situation, it’s important to understand the concept of a meta-problem.
+This is a “hidden” problem that prevents us from solving other problems.
+For a simple example, suppose you’re trying to reach a goal at your job, but unknown to you, a coworker keeps undermining your efforts.
+You may not be able to reach your goal until you identify this “unseen” problem and find a way to get your co-worker to stop whatever he or she is doing.
+In other words, you have a meta-problem that you have to solve before you’ll be able to solve the more obvious problems and reach your goal.

-It’s no secret that humanity has failed miserably when it comes to solving many of its biggest problems—war, poverty, racism and gender discrimination, for example—not to mention new problems like the climate crisis.
-It’s easy to believe that these problems aren’t being solved because human beings are fundamentally flawed.
-I’d like to propose an alternate explanation: These problems just appear to be insoluble because there’s a meta-problem that’s preventing the other problems from being solved.
+It’s no secret that humanity has failed miserably when it comes to solving many of its biggest problems — war, poverty, racism and gender discrimination, for example — not to mention new problems like the climate crisis.
+It’s easy to assume that these problems aren’t being solved because human beings are fundamentally flawed, but I’d like to propose an alternate explanation: These problems just appear to be insoluble because there’s a meta-problem that’s preventing the other problems from being solved.

-The meta-problem in this case is something we humans are very fond of: Certainty.
-(Hear me out!)
-When we become totally convinced that we’ve found the truth about something—when we see our belief as an inarguable fact—it makes our life easier.
+The meta-problem in this case is a way of thinking that we humans are very fond of: Certainty.
+When we become totally convinced that we’ve found the truth about something—when we have certainty about our belief and see it as an inarguable fact — it makes our life easier.
 We can stop trying to “figure that one out.”
-In fact, the only time most people ever question certainty is when someone else’s certainty is causing them trouble.
+This is a key reason that certainty is accepted as harmless and justifiable.
+(In fact, the only time most people question certainty is when someone else’s certainty is causing them trouble.)

 What most people don’t realize is that certainty-based thinking can trigger a long list of problems, at both the individual and societal level.
 For example, when people indulge in certainty: